OnniVirtanen/InventoryManagementSystem/documentation/backend/backend_architecture.md

-# This is a documentation of the IMS(Inventory Management System) backend architecture.
+# The IMS's(Inventory Management System) backend architecture.

 The architecture’s main point is to be easy to build and maintain.
 The microservices can be built with any programming language excluding api-gateway, authentication service and netflix-eureka-service-registry.
 Those are built with Java spring-boot.